nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):** Relational adjectives for these systems include \"bivalent,\" \"dual-targeting,\" and \"specific,\" reflecting their design and operational principles.

-### Expanded Definition and Usage\nDual tumor-targeting nanocarrier systems are at the forefront of precision oncology, offering a promising solution to the challenges of drug delivery in cancer treatment.
+### Expanded Definition and Usage:
+Dual tumor-targeting nanocarrier systems are at the forefront of precision oncology, offering a promising solution to the challenges of drug delivery in cancer treatment.
 By combining different targeting mechanisms, these systems not only increase the local concentration of cytotoxic drugs but also reduce the likelihood of resistance and recurrence of tumors.
 The integration of diagnostic imaging agents can also facilitate real-time monitoring of treatment efficacy and drug distribution.

 The usage of such advanced systems is particularly beneficial in the treatment of heterogeneous tumors, where single-targeted therapies may fail to adequately address the complexity of tumor cell populations and their microenvironments.
 Additionally, the reduced systemic exposure to chemotherapeutic agents leads to a decrease in the common debilitating side effects associated with traditional cancer treatments, thus significantly improving patient quality of life.